whowell1/whowell1github.io/content/en/blog/CyberSecurity_trends.md

 4. Computer Science and Cybersecurity are different but related fields

 When I was trying to figure out how to get into cybersecurity, I chose to major in computer science because my school didn’t offer a cybersecurity degree.
-Although I learned algorithms and data structures, I struggled to see how they were relevant to cybersecurity.
-While programming can be part of cybersecurity, it’s not essential for every role.
-In fact, during my undergraduate years, I rarely had the chance to apply my programming skills directly to cybersecurity.

-That said, knowing how to code can be very useful, as it allows you to create custom tools and scripts that make your work easier.
-(Ironically, after I graduated, Georgia Tech introduced a dedicated track in cybersecurity within the computer science program.)
+At the time, I thought that maybe if I majored in something with computers, I could eventually fall into cyber.
+Even though  I learned algorithms and data structures during my time as computer science student, I struggled to see how my implementation of a linked-list tied into cybersecurity (Ironically, after I graduated, Georgia Tech introduced a dedicated track in cybersecurity within the computer science program).
+After getting a job in the cybersecurity industry, most of the things I learned were on the job, and most of my co-workers did not know how to code.
+However, I am still grateful that I learned to code in college because coding allowed me to write my own custom toolings and have a perspective as a software developer that many of my co-workers did not have.

 5. Cybersecurity is a cost center for most organizations

 Unless you work for a cybersecurity consulting firm, cybersecurity doesn’t generate revenue for most companies.
 Since it’s hard to measure the success of a cybersecurity team, organizations often cut cybersecurity budgets when profits decline or during economic downturns.
 In my experience, companies only make significant investments in cybersecurity after experiencing a security breach.
 Given current trends, the cybersecurity job market is likely to remain competitive in 2025 as well.

+The purpose of this post is not to discourage those aspiring to enter the cybersecurity field.
+Like any industry, there will always be a demand for skilled, intelligent professionals who excel at their work.
+My intention is to offer a realistic perspective on what working in cybersecurity is truly like, beyond the hype of headlines and marketing pitches.

+Personally, I am grateful to have found a career that I genuinely enjoy—one that offers continuous learning opportunities and aligns with many of my interests.
+However, it's important to acknowledge that working in cybersecurity can be challenging.
+Dealing with incidents like ransomware attacks can be stressful, and it’s easy to feel overwhelmed when the workload seems never-ending.

+Burnout is a genuine concern in the cybersecurity industry, and it’s an issue that still needs more attention and proactive solutions.
+By sharing this insight, I hope to provide a balanced understanding of both the rewarding and demanding aspects of a career in cybersecurity.

 {{< css.inline >}}